AnasHasan786/AnasHasan786/README.md

 ## About Me

-I'm a **Python Developer specializing in Agentic AI**, freshly graduated with a B.E. in **Computer Science & AI/ML (2025)**.
-My focus is on building systems where LLMs don't just respond — they *reason, evaluate, and self-correct*.
+I'm an **AI Engineer** specializing in Agentic AI — building systems where LLMs don't just respond, they *reason, evaluate, and self-correct*.

-I work at the intersection of software engineering and Generative AI: designing stateful multi-agent networks, graph-based execution workflows, and hallucination-resilient RAG pipelines that hold up in production.
+My work sits at the intersection of software engineering and Generative AI: stateful multi-agent networks, graph-based execution workflows, and hallucination-resilient RAG pipelines that are built to hold up in production.
+I care deeply about the architecture layer — the part that makes AI systems reliable, not just impressive in a demo.

 > *"Not just prompting models — engineering the scaffolding that makes them trustworthy."*